Redoxer-CommunityProjects/redox-remote-euchre/README.md

 ### Nice-to-haves
 - [ ] player config (coloring, card backs, etc...), persist
 - [ ] general record ledger - tricks taken, sets, euchres, overall games won/lost per player
+### Stuff to think through
+- [ ] Should we have computer players for when we have 75% of table?
+- [ ] Should we allow players to join multiple concurrent tables? (avoid writing computer player logic)